roam041/Q2-1/README.md

 # Q2-1
-Interactive Scatter Plot of The Random Sample from a Bivariate Standard Normal Distribution
+Interactive Scatter Plot of a Random Sample from Bivariate Standard Normal Distribution